Dohvakin/auto_shutdown/README.md

 ## Security Considerations

 1. By default, TrueNAS is configured configured to use local CA for SSL certificate and so the SSL verification is disabled for SSL connections.
 For production use, the following should be configured:

       * Change the shutdown-script.py to use the SSL verification.
-This can be done by adding the following to shutdown_script/shutdown script:
+This can be done by changing the following to shutdown_script/shutdown script to use actual SSL context:

          ```py
-      ssl_context = ssl.SSLContext(protocol=PROTOCOL_TLSv1) if use_ssl else None
+         ssl_context = ssl._create_unverified_context if use_ssl else None
          uri = f"wss://{host}/websocket" if use_ssl else f"ws://{host}/websocket"
          print(f"Using {'SSL' if use_ssl else 'Non-SSL'} connection: {uri}")
          ```

 2. Create dedicated API user with minimum required privileges
 3. Store sensitive credentials in Docker secrets (recommended for production)
 4. Regularly rotate API credentials